Standard Residential Tenancy Terms

 Increase in rent

-36 (1) This clause applies if—
+36 (1) This clause applies if the housing commissioner—

 (2) Despite clause 35, the housing commissioner may increase the rent.

-(3) However, if a previous review of rent has been undertaken, the increase under subclause (2) must not take effect earlier than 1 year after the date the last rent increase for the premises took effect.
+(3) However, if a previous review of rent has been undertaken, the increase under subclause (2) must not take effect earlier than 12 months after the date the last rent increase for the premises took effect.

 Review of excessive rent increases